Local Councils

 Introduction

-The Aston Tirrold and Aston Upthorpe Parish Council meets monthly to discuss planning applications and issues concerning the residents of the villages.
+The Aston Tirrold and Aston Upthorpe Parish Council meets every month (excluding January and August), to discuss planning applications and issues concerning the residents of the villages.
+Agendas are sent out to village residents via the Astons eNews service.

 South Oxfordshire District Council (SODC)